jasonmpittman/research-ideas/research-ideas-2017.md

 *What quantitative data analysis topics are appropriate for case study based graduate course?*

 *What are appropriate academic assessment measures for an online, case method driven graduate quantitative data analysis course?*

+#### Week 4

+*What are the publishing trends in gamification of computer science undergraduate education in the United States?*

+*To what extent is game theorycrafting used to teach undergraduate students research methods?*

+*How has the amount of published research using World of Warcraft as the primary research context varied alongside subscription numbers?*

+*What player behaviors (e.g., movement, cooperation, weapon choices, cover use, open camping) in action battle royal type games most often lead to victory?*

+*What player behavariors are perceived as ethical violations within the virtual world of action battle royal games?*

+*To what extent are there ethnological differences between PvE-centric MMORPG players and PvP action battle royal players?*

+*To what degree does theorycrafting in PvE-centric MMORPG games influence the behavior of casual players?*

+## July

+#### Week 1